Linda Agnes Auma

+Auma is the current Lira District National Resistance Movement party Chairperson, she assumed office in August 2025.

+She previously worked as the Resident District Commissioner of Amuru District a position she relinquished in 2021 to join parliament.

 Early life and education

-Auma is a daughter of the late major general David Oyite Ojok, a Uganda National Liberation Army (UNLA)chief of staff during the 2nd presidency of Dr Apollo Milton Obote.
+Auma is a daughter of the late major general David Oyite Ojok, a Uganda National Liberation Army (UNLA) Chief of Staff during the 2nd presidency of Dr Apollo Milton Obote.

 Auma lost his father when she was 2 years old.
-Oyite Ojok perished in a helicopter accident in 1983 enroute a mission to assess the advancement of a guerilla rebel movement, National Liberation Army (NRA) led by Yoweri Kaguta Museveni, who later seized power in 1986.
+Oyite Ojok perished in a helicopter accident on December 2, 1983 enroute a mission to assess the advancement of a guerilla rebel movement, National Liberation Army (NRA) led by Yoweri Kaguta Museveni, who later seized power in 1986.

 Auma also lost her mother when she was 8 years old, which left her a total orphan and her early childhood and life was characterized by poverty and misery.
-Auma went to school with the help of well-wishers, and She had her firstborn daughter at the age of 16.
+From childhood, Auma and her sibling Atim Vicky were raised by their maternal Grandmother in Ocamonyang, Agali Sub county in Lira District.
+She went to school with the help of well-wishers when the grandmother couldn't afford to raise tuition for her.
+She became a child mother having given birth to her firstborn daughter at the age of 16.